 The magic of critique comes from asking why.
 For example, rather than make a statement that the colours used in a design should be blue instead of purple and moving on, during critique it’s about understanding why the designer made that choice and then pointing out things to consider, such as accessibility and contrast.
 That may help the designer think about the colours they’re using.

 Pollock says critique often gives her a list of things she hadn’t yet considered, or questions she didn’t think to ask.
-But the biggest benefit, says Pollock, is getting other eyes on her designs twice a week and the objective feedback that comes with it.
+But the biggest benefit, says Pollock, is getting other eyes on her product designs twice a week and the objective design feedback that comes with it.

 “It’s easier to say, ‘I’ll take that into consideration,’ because you will,” says Pollock.
 “It’s something to consider and think about rather than something subjective that’s easy to dismiss.”

 When she started at Zeitspace, Pollock says she dreaded critique the first time because she didn’t want to show unfinished work when she was still in the midst of brainstorming a current design, but now sees its value.

 “I’d rather receive critique and feedback on something that’s not done rather than something that I think is finished but doesn’t meet the design goals.
 I’d rather show something in progress that we’re all working together to improve,” she says.

 Critique has been around for decades and is a well-understood design practice.
 But it isn’t as well understood in a UX context as the field has many disciplines where critique isn’t a regular part of the process, says Connolly.